| Internet-Draft | AAuth-R3 | August 2026 |

 OData | This document |

-New values may be registered following the Specification Required policy ([RFC8126]).¶
+New values may be registered following the Specification Required policy ([RFC8126], Section 4.6).¶

 Note: This section is to be removed before publishing as an RFC.¶